uoy-im-aitt/.github/profile/README.md

 This site contains all of the files you'll need for the practical classes on the module, each in its own git repository.
 Each class repository contains:

 - The instructions for that class
-- A template project that you can use to get started (unless the project has no files or builds on work from a previous class)
+- A template project that you can use to get started

 The best way to access the projects is to copy them into your personal GitHub account as a repository and then clone this onto the computer you're working on.
 To do this, click the green "Use this template" button and follow the instructions GitHub provides.